cforte7/Random-Event-Analysis/README.md

 ## Statistical Analysis

   Now that our data has been fully processed, we will begin our analysis.
 More rigorously, in this section we will examine the probability that our random variable for the sample is independantly and identically distributed with a 15% chance of success as stated by the game.
-First, we will examine the data graphically by comparing the [probability mass functions (PMF)](https://en.wikipedia.org/wiki/Probability_mass_function) of our sample to our true geometric set.
+First, we will examine the data graphically by comparing the [Empirical distribution function](https://en.wikipedia.org/wiki/Empirical_distribution_function) of our sample to our true geometric set.

   ```python
   x_axis1 = [x for x in geo_dict if x < 18]